SevenShepherd/SevenShepherd.github.io/_posts/2022-11-08-true-christian.markdown

 # Lordship Salvation vs Free Grace Theology

 There is a very large debate between 'free grace theology', and ['lordship salvation'](https://www.gotquestions.org/lordship-salvation.html).
 Each extreme has resorted to derogatory terms to refer to the other; for instance 'free grace theology' is referred to as '[easy believism](https://www.gotquestions.org/easy-believism.html)' and 'lordship salvation' is **sometimes** erroneously referred to as 'works righteousness'.
-I say **sometimes** because there are different variations of Lordship Salvation.
+I say **sometimes** because there are different versions.

 The controversy is over these two positions on salvation
 - Salvation is by faith alone, and nothing more.